dbrodie122/react-jax-next/README.md

+# React JAX Next.js Demo

+## Requirements
+- Node.js
+- Git
+- Text editor of choice

+## Instructions
+1. Clone the repo.
+2. If you are on the "Solution" branch -> `git checkout master`
+3. `npm install` install dependencies
+4. `npm run dev` run the application
+5. View the starter app at localhost:3000

+## Plan/Outline/Tasks

 1. Introduce Next

 2. Explain that this will be a simple app showcasing Next features and basic react components - we won't do every little thing.